crixx82/enigma/README.md

 From a Linux subsystem shall clone the git project on the your home directory.

 ```bash
   git clone https://github.com/crixx82/enigma.git
 ```
+If you are not confidential with git flow, you can dawnload the source code in zip format in thr upper right side of the windows. (https://github.com/crixx82/enigma/archive/refs/heads/main.zip).
+Then you need to unzip it in a folder named enigma.
-Change the user name on the `docker-compose.yaml` with your subsystem username.
+Find the `docker-compose.yaml` inside enigma and change the placeholder username with your subsystem username.
 ```yaml
 .
 .